tp1845/React-Testing-TV-Show/README.md

 Get the project fired up and start using it as a user would.
 Try to go through the user sequences for this feature that you think users would go through.
 Once you have those in mind, you will have an idea of what to test in your application.

+## Project Set Up

+- [ ] Create a forked copy of this project.
+- [ ] Add your team lead as collaborator on Github.
+- [ ] Clone your OWN version of the repository in your terminal
+- [ ] CD into the project base directory `cd React-Testing-TV-Show`
+- [ ] Download project dependencies by running one of these two commands `yarn` or `npm install`
+- [ ] Using the same command tool (yarn or npm) start up the app using `yarn start` or `npm start`
+- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [ ] Push commits: git push origin `<firstName-lastName>`.

+Follow these steps for completing your project.

+- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
+- [ ] Add your team lead as a reviewer on the pull-request
+- [ ] Your team lead will count the project as complete by merging the branch back into master.
+- [ ] Do your magic!

 ## Instructions and/or completion requirements

 Your challenge for this module: write tests for both the `App.js` component and the `Episodesjs` component.
 Take note of where the state is being managed, where the async call is, and where different data peices are being rendered.
 Understanding all of this will be important so you know how to test each component.